 It is the season for stuffy noses, congestion and sinus pressure.
 No one has time for that nor wants to struggle with breathing!
 A lot of people depend on store bought nasal inhalers to clear up their sinuses and while some of those do work, they often contain things that just aren’t great for you in them.
 So I have decided to share my go-to nasal inhaler recipe that contains just essential oils.
 This DIY essential oil nasal inhaler is so easy to make and works wonderfully.
 All you need are your essential oils and a new empty nasal inhaler!

-DIY Nasal Inhaler With Essential Oils Tutorial
+DIY Nasal Inhaler With Essential Oil For Stuffy Nose

-DIY Nasal Inhaler Supplies Needed:
+DIY Nasal Inhaler Supplies & Essential Oils For Blocked Nose:

 - Eucalyptus Essential Oil